Lijp411/City-BIS/README.md

   pip install mayavi
   ```

-  Then, you can train the VPBE-Net with the following command on your self-constructed dataset:
+  Then, you can train the VPBE-Net with the following command on your self-constructed dataset or our example:
   ```
   python train_City_BIS.py
   ```